-As over 80% of ammonia emitted to the atmosphere in the UK and 59% of nitrates in English waters come from agricultural sources, any strategy to encourage integrated nitrogen management needs to take account of farming practices and what farmers need to run productive and profitable businesses.
+As 88% of ammonia emitted to the atmosphere in the UK and 59% of nitrates in English waters come from agricultural sources, any strategy to encourage integrated nitrogen management needs to take account of farming practices and what farmers need to run productive and profitable businesses.

-The workshop at the beginning of March 2019 therefore aims to facilitate more dialogue between researchers, policy-makers and farmers so that the barriers to and opportunities for nitrogen reduction are better understood.
+The workshop at the beginning of March 2019 aims to facilitate more dialogue between farmers, researchers and policy-makers so that the barriers to, and opportunities for, more efficient nitrogen use, and financially viable farm practices to protect the environment, are better understood.

-Ideally, the workshop will give rise to a longer-term project that delegates can co-design and work on together.
+The workshop will give rise to a longer-term iCASP project that delegates can co-design and work on together.